i-norden/golimiter/README.md

 blacklisting, and enforce different rate limitations in response to changes in overall api demand

-Still a work in progress
+Still a work in progress <br />
+Needs to be properly tested and benchmarked

 ## Install